Call for full papers

 • A small selection of best papers will be invited to submit enhanced versions for consideration in a special issue of Elsevier Information Systems journal dedicated to this conference.

-Papers should be submitted as PDF, following Springer’s LNCS format, and should not exceed 15 pages, including all text, figures, references, and appendices.
-Submissions not conforming to the LNCS format, exceeding 15 pages, or being obviously out of the scope of the conference, will be rejected without review.
+Papers should be submitted as PDF, following Springer’s LNCS format, and should not exceed 14 pages, excluding the references, but including all text, figures, and appendices.
+Submissions not conforming to the LNCS format, the page limitations, or being obviously out of the scope of the conference, will be rejected without review.
 For Springer’s LNCS format, see the guidelines provided at:

 Springer’s LNCS Format Guidelines